 7. The language of my movement will represent the conglomeration of experience in this room.

-8. Read the back of this page to learn about what will evolve from tonight’s process.
+the result: 8.
+Read the back of this page to learn about what will evolve from tonight’s process.

 BACK: